jasujm/tutina/tutina-ha/README.md

 # Tutina Home Assistant

-Home Assistant addon to interact with Tutina AI
+A Home Assistant addon to interact with the Tutina application